SVAI/nf-qiagen/README.md

 ## Methods

 ### Data
 We use RNA-Seq data provided by the organizers excluding the 48 new samples that were added on 09/13/19.
-In addition we also used two independent sets of RNAseq data obtained from normal Schwann cells (GSM3923266-8 and PRJNA355561).
+In addition we also used two independent sets of RNA-Seq data obtained from normal Schwann cells (GSM3923266-8 and PRJNA355561).
 ### >>> can we link to this data or provide downloaded files?

 ### Data processing and visualization
 Data from all 3 resources were merged, omitting genes that were not present in all samples.
 The final data set contained 15484 genes.
-RNAseq counts $K_{ij}$ were normalized, i.e. multiplied by a sample-specific factor $s_j$ to account for differences in read depths, using the median-of-ratios method:
+RNA-Seq counts $K_{ij}$ were normalized, i.e. multiplied by a sample-specific factor $s_j$ to account for differences in read depths, using the median-of-ratios method:
 $$s_j=\mbox{median}_{i:K_i^R\neq 0}\frac{K_{ij}}{K_i^R}\;\;\; \mbox{where} \;\;\;K_i^R=\left(\prod_{j=1}^mK_{ij}\right)^{1/m}$$
 Counts where subsequently log2-transformed (after adding a constant of 0.1 in order to handle zero counts).
 We then performed standard Principal Componant Analysis (PCA) retaining only the 10 top components as input into t-Distributed Stochastic Neighbor Embedding (t-SNE) (default parameter settings).